-If you are facing tough financial times, you have a pile of debt that you are not able to pay off and your creditors are calling you day and night, you may have thought about declaring bankruptcy.
+If you are facing tough financial times, have a pile of debt you cannot pay off, and your creditors are calling you day and night, you may have considered declaring bankruptcy.
 Even though it seems like a fairly simple option, reality is more challenging than you may think.
 Learning how to declare bankruptcy will reduce your chances of any legal issues.
 And, it can increase your chances of a successful bankruptcy discharge.

 Before you decide to file for Chapter 7 or Chapter 13, you should learn the facts about bankruptcy.
 Learning helps you avoid any pitfalls along the way.